Blogs

 You then check your savings account, and a 20% down payment just isn’t in the cards.
 So you plug a 5% down payment into the calculator.

-But the monthly mortgage estimate it spits out seems a lot higher than it should be.
+But the monthly mortgage estimate it spits out seems a lot higher than it should be - Say hello to mortgage insurance.

 In Canada, you’re on the hook for mortgage insurance if your down payment is less than 20%.
 Fun fact: 35% of Canadian residential mortgages are insured